CyclonicDyna/Lorenz_DRL/README.md

-## Suppressing chaos by intermittent chaos enhancing

-This interactive webpage allows you to control the Lorenz 63 chaotic system by intermittently enhancing the level of chaos, a counter-intuitive approach.
+This [webpage](https://prediction.riken.jp/lorenz63/LorenzControl29.html) serves as a supplementary material for our submitted paper, "Chaos Suppression through Intermittent Chaos Enhancement."
+The goal is to control the chaotic Lorenz system by temporarily increasing its level of chaos, a counter-intuitive task with many real-world implications.

-There are two modes available: Deep Reinforcement Learning (DRL) Control Mode and Manual Control Mode.
-You can switch between the modes using the switcher located in the bottom right corner of the webpage.
-### a) DRL Control Mode
-In DRL control mode, the Lorenz system is controlled by a neural network trained with deep reinforcement learning.
-This provides an automated approach to controlling the chaotic system.
-### b) Manual Control Mode
-In manual control mode, you can take control of the Lorenz system yourself.
-To temporarily increase the chaoticity of the Lorenz system (ρ = 28.0 -> ρ = 29.0), press the "Shift" key.
-Note that there is a minor difference from the paper: the perturbation of ρ is from 28 to 29, rather than from 28 to 28.28.
-This change was made to make manual control easier.

-To get started, simply [click here](https://prediction.riken.jp/lorenz63/LorenzControl29.html) to launch the application and choose your preferred control mode.

-This application is a supplementary material for our submitted paper.
-More information will be provided along with the publication of the paper.
+Control can be achieved either manually by applying perturbations to the system or automatically through a pre-trained neural network.
+Toggle between these modes using the switcher in the bottom right corner of the webpage.
+In Manual Control mode, apply perturbations to the system (i.e., temporarily increase the value of ρ) by pressing the Shift key.
+In DRL Control mode, a pre-trained neural network governs perturbation to the Lorenz system.
+You can observe how the neural network achieves control and then attempt to apply this knowledge in Manual mode.
+Once mastered, you'll find the control surprisingly simple (yet the underlying principle is very interesting).

+Additional information and the underlying principles will be available upon publication of the paper.
+Finally, we’d like to note a minor deviation from the paper's content: the perturbation of ρ has been adjusted to 28 → 29 (instead of 28 → 28.28), in order to facilitate easier manual control.